ErZicky/Unscramble-Word/README.md

 # Unscramble-Word
 A simple c++ script to resolve scrambled words in english

-The system makes use of the conversion char -> int of c++ to makes the comparison and deduce the word.
+The system makes use of the conversion char -> int of c++ to makes the comparisons and deduce the word.

 The system makes use of an english dictionary (named dictionary.txt).